MDI-Benchmark/MDI-Benchmark/README.md

 ## :white_check_mark: Cite

-If you find **We-Math** useful for your your research and applications, please kindly cite using this BibTeX:
+If you find **MDI-Benchmark** useful for your your research and applications, please kindly cite using this BibTeX:

 ```latex
 TODO